-All completed questionnaires were double-checked and verified for completeness and consistency.
+All completed questionnaires were double-checked and verified on the same day for completeness and consistency.
 The dependent variables (outcome variables) were knowledge and practices, while the independent variables were age, sex, education level, employment status, marital status, and economic status.
 Descriptive statistics were summarised using frequencies and percentages for categorical variables, while the mean and standard deviation were used for continuous variables.
-All categorical variables were cross-tabulated and tested using the chi-square statistic.
-The knowledge differences were considered statistically significant if P is \leq 0.05 and if the 95% confidence does not include one.
-All data analysis was done using SPSS.
+All categorical variables were cross-tabulated and tested using the Chi-square test.
+Multivariate analysis provides deeper insight into data by considering the interaction of multiple variables.
+It seeks to understand complex relationships between variables.
+We used prevalence ratio (PR), which measures the strength of the association between outcome and a suspected risk factor.
+It's estimated using logistic models with random effects.
+The knowledge differences were considered statistically significant if P is ≤ 0.05 and the 95% confidence does not include one.
+All data analyses were done using SPSS v.21 (IBM SPSS, College Station, Texas, USA).